basho/faulterl/README.md

     % make

-Then, make the intercept shared library.
-We'll give it a stupid name with the 2nd argument: `yo`.
-The first argument is the basename (i.e. without the `.erl` extension) of the scenario that we want to use.
-The fault injection scenario files are found in the `scenario` directory.

-    % ./ebin/make_intercept_c.escript intercept_unlink yo
-    egrep '^/\*--export-- ' yo.c | awk '{printf("_%s\n", $2)}' > yo.export
-    gcc -g -o yo.dylib -O0 -shared -Xlinker -exported_symbols_list -Xlinker yo.export yo.c
-    -rw-rw-r--  1 fritchie  staff   4728 Feb 10 16:57 yo.c
-    -rwxrwxr-x  1 fritchie  staff  11020 Feb 10 16:57 yo.dylib
-    drwxrwxr-x  3 fritchie  staff    102 Feb 10 16:57 yo.dylib.dSYM
-    -rw-rw-r--  1 fritchie  staff    204 Feb 10 16:57 yo.export

-Now, let's use it and see what happens.
-Please note that many OSes will refuse to use a pre-loaded shared library unless it has an absolute path.
-Please note that all examples below of the `ebin/example_environment.sh` script use a `$PWD/` prefix to use an absolute path.
+Second, compile a fault injection XML specification file.

+In this example, we will experiment by injecting faults into the `unlink(2)` and `unlinkat(2)` system calls.
+We tell the `libfi` program to intercept those system calls when running the `/bin/rm` program.

-    % touch foofoo
+    % touch /tmp/sample-file

-    % env `ebin/example_environment.sh $PWD/yo` /bin/rm foofoo
-    rm: foofoo: Too many levels of remote in path

-    % env `ebin/example_environment.sh $PWD/yo` /bin/rm foofoo
-    rm: foofoo: Too many levels of remote in path
+    % (cd ./deps/lfi ; ./libfi ../../priv/scenario/unlink.xml)
+    rm: /tmp/sample-file: Inappropriate ioctl for device
+    Process exited normally.
+Exit status: 1

-    % ls -l foofoo
+    % ls -l /tmp/sample-file
-    -rw-rw-r--  1 fritchie  staff  0 Feb 10 16:50 foofoo
+    -rw-rw-r--  1 fritchie  staff  0 Feb 10 16:50 /tmp/sample-file

-Yay, we cannot delete the file.
+Hooray, we cannot delete the file.
 The intercept library is definitely lying to us.

 ## The NIFs: peek and poke